MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/servicebus.md

 ```

-## Service Bus Queues
+## Service Bus queues
-Service Bus Queues are an alternative to Storage Queues that might be
+Service Bus queues are an alternative to Storage queues that might be
 useful in scenarios where more advanced messaging features are needed
 (larger message sizes, message ordering, single-operation destructive
 reads, scheduled delivery) using push-style delivery (using long
 polling).

-The service can use Shared Access Signature authentication.

 ### Create queue
 This creates a new queue within the Service Bus namespace.
 If a queue of the same name already exists within the namespace an error will be raised.